Scott Santarella, Global Lyme Alliance CEO, talks about Lyme disease with Kacey Morabito Grean on 100.7 WHUD radio. Below is an excerpt.

 KMG: Because the only way to protect yourself against it is to cover up, maybe wear repellent.

-SS: Yeah, you’re right, cover up, wear repellent, and check yourself.
+SS: Yeah, you’re right, cover up, wear repellent, and check yourself (more on Lyme disease prevention here).
 What they say is if you’re outside for extended period of times and you think you’re in tick-infested areas, one of the things they do recommend is to take off all your clothes and throw them in the dryer.
 The heat of the dryer kills any ticks that will be on your clothes and to jump in the shower real quick and try to wash whatever may be on you / off you.

 It is also tick checks, check areas of your body where ticks tend to find their ways, armpits, soft parts of your body, your legs, obviously, ankles, if you’ve been outside.
 Repellents do work.
 It’s more or less just being aware, being aware of your surroundings.
 Don’t be afraid to go outside, but just be very conscious of it, if you’ve been outside to check yourself.
 That’s certainly the first step.